 After I recovered, my brain knew something was off.
 I walked through the skyway and all I could think about were the smells of what I wanted — caramel popcorn, fresh baked cookies, donuts, you name it.
 Things I eat so seldom, yet my brain was telling me I needed them more than anything.
 But maybe if I just snuck a bit of chocolate everything would be better….
 And in that moment I realized the incredible psychological power that sugar has.
 I also realized that our brains love the sugar in things that are whole foods too, like gluten-free grains or other sources of carbohydrates.

 The crazy thing was that only lasted about two days, thank god.
 Another lesson there – our body listens and reacts faster than I imagined.
-The cravings decreased, and I fell in love with my stuffed dates.
+The cravings decreased, and I fell in love with my coconut butter stuffed dates, and this pumpkin version.
 And something else happened – I started to taste the natural sweetness in all foods, not just the ones that we traditionally think of like sweet potatoes, parsnips and oats.

 I’ll never forget standing in the kitchen, hungry as all get out and taking a bite of plain celery.
 It tasted sweet and grassy.
 The same thing happened when I ate a piece of butter lettuce.
 Or the richness of homemade chicken bone broth.
 Those are characteristics I had totally missed, mostly because our palates have become muted.

 Talk about another blessing in disguise from this journey to heal my gut.
 That, along with discovering new foods and ways to achieve delicious flavor are giving me so much enjoyment.
 They’re what cheer me on when I have a sick day and I want to let go.

 Thanks for listening, and if you have any thoughts on your experiences, I’d love to hear them.

 Know that coconut butter is like coconut oil in that it will solidify at cooler temperatures.